 Your lead phrases are like spoken sentences.
 Begin or end your sentence with a note from the scale pattern.

 The starting point is obviously the pentatonic notes.
-There is 5 of them.
+There are 5 of them.
 Since there are 12 total notes in music, that leaves you with 7 additional notes to play with.